stett/stett.github.io/_posts/2017-03-02-idea-for-generating-meshes-from-convex-mathematical-geometry.md

 * Minkowski sums are easily obtained by simply adding the results of the `find_furthest` functions of two primitives.

-* I have not yet implemented the idea in full - my current implementation results in some overlapping vertexes and duplicate triangles.
-I'll post some code once I give it another pass.
+* I have not yet implemented the idea in full - my current implementation is naive and results in some overlapping vertexes and duplicate triangles.
+I might post some code once I give it another pass.

 * I'm not sure this is the best way to achieve debug meshes for geometry defined with a `find_furthest` function, but it's my best idea for now.
 Please comment if you've got an idea or know a better way :)